micro-ROS/micro-ROS.github.io/_docs/concepts/middleware/rosserial/index.md

 Such a connection is possible thanks to the use of OMG's DDS-XRCE standard and a serial transport layer.
 This solution follows the same client-server architecture as rosserial, which it is one of the most suitable approaches when we speak of microcontroller communications.

-The elibraries in charge of implementing this architecture are the Client and the Agent.
+The libraries in charge of implementing this architecture are the Client and the Agent.
 Clients generate entities within the Agent which will act on behalf of the Clients on a DDS network.

 This usage, as you can see, resembles the one used by rosserial, but they have subtle differences in their implementations which we will expose in this article.